imanzarrabian/imanzarrabian.github.io/_posts/2014-07-25-please-stop-displaying-no-internet-alert-views.markdown

 layout: post
 title:  "Please stop displaying "No Internet" Alert Views!"
 ---
-One of the things you still see a lot in iOS apps is the "No Internet" popups displayed whenever an outgoing request fails because network is not reachable anymore.
+Iman : One of the things you still see a lot in iOS apps is the "No Internet" popups displayed whenever an outgoing request fails because network is not reachable anymore.
 This is poor UX!

 Reachability is a global matter that should be handled asynchronously.
 When network is not reachable your app should go in a limited mode, avoiding any request that will collapse even before it is started.
 In the mean time users should be warned that Internet is not available anymore.